robotology/yarp/doc/release/master/audio_volume.md

 ### Devices
 * Added RPC commands to `AudioPlayerWrapper` and `AudioRecorderWrapper`, to control the volume via setHWGain()`, `setSWGain()`
-* All playback device drivers, i.e. XXXXXX ,now derive from this class.
+* All playback device drivers, i.e. `audioToFileDevice`, `fakeSpeaker`, `portaudioPlayer` ,now derive from this class.